pldelisle/deepNormalize/README.md

 * --job-dir: String.
 The directory where the model will be stored.

 * --variable-strategy: choices=['CPU', 'GPU'];  Where to locate variable operations.
-Default to GPU.
+Default to CPU.

 * --num-gpus: Integer.
-The number of gpus used.
+The number of GPUs used.
 Uses only CPU if set to 0.

+* --gpu-id: String.
+The GPU IDs on which to run the training.

 * --sync: Boolean.
 If present when running in a distributed environment will run on sync mode.